 The City Water Utility sources its water from Okanagan Lake and provides water to just over half of the Kelowna population.
 Over the past fifteen years, the Utility has made significant progress in water conservation efforts, giving us an edge during drought years.
 The City Water Utility has a metered water system and charges variable water rates.
 These variable rates demonstrate the value of water to customers by increasing rates as water consumption rises.

-There are five separate water purveyors operating within city boundaries, each with their own water supply rates, requirements and watering restrictions.
+There are four major water purveyors operating within city boundaries, each with their own water supply rates, requirements and watering restrictions.
 If you are not sure who provides your water, visit the Kelowna Joint Water Committee .
 Please check your water provider's website for specific details on watering restrictions for your area.